tunnelcat/NetFold/README.md

 NetFold identifies a row by its host (IP, or hostname if there's no IP), protocol, and port.
 That identity is used two ways:

-- **Same-source dedup**: two Nessus files (or two Nmap files) describing the same host/protocol/port collapse into one row, whatever the files are named.
+- **Same-source deduplication**: two Nessus files (or two Nmap files) describing the same host/protocol/port collapse into one row, whatever the files are named.
 If they disagree on state, `open` wins, so confirming a port open on a re-scan isn't lost to an older file loading first.
 - **Cross-source merge** (Combined view only): a Nessus row and an Nmap row combine into one `both` row only if they also agree on hostname (case-insensitive) and state.
 If the two sources report different hostnames for the same host/port, both rows stay separate so neither name is dropped.
 An empty hostname on one side never matches a non-empty one on the other.

 ## License